tableau/hyper-db/website/docs/hyper-api/hyper_process.md

 The database file format version `1` is supported by Tableau Desktop/Server 2019.2.10, 2019.3.6, 2019.4.5, 2020.1.1 and newer product
 versions.
 It is supported by Tableau Prep 2020.2 and newer versions.
-Opening a database file with an unsupported Tableau product version will produce an error message similar to:

-"There was an error during loading database '[...]/file.hyper': unsupported version 1 (max supported version: 0).
-To open this database, please update your product. (error code 0AS01)"
 :::

 ##### version 2